CABrouwers/repeatable-promise/README.md

 # repeatable-promise

-This module provides four Promise objects that extend the promises.
-The most important ones are **Defer**  and **Cycle**, they are designed for asynchronous communicate between different parts of a program.
-These objects are very simple to use once one is a little familiar with Promises.
+This module provides four Promise objects that extend the regular Promises.
+The most important ones are **Defer**  and **Cycle**, they are designed for asynchronous communication between different parts of a program.
+These objects are very simple to use if one is a little familiar with Promises.

 ``Defer`` is a Promise that can be resolved remotely, e.g. outside of its body.
 It can be used for one time events.
 ``Cycle`` is  a Promise-like object that can be retriggered multiple times and remotely.